Imagine this:

 Want to see what a context stack for a URP looks like?

-and I’ll send you the blueprint.
+Reply with show-me-a-stack.md and Iโll send you the blueprint.